grindjs/grindjs/docs/guides/assets.markdown

 ```

 ## Asset Containers
 Assets ships with a full asset container system to integrate with views in simple and clean way.
-The container system provides Nunjucks tags for `asset`, `style`, `script`, `scss`, `babel` and many more.
+The container system provides Stone directives for `asset`, `style`, `script`, `scss`, `babel` and many more.

-To use these tags, you must first configure your master layout to include them:
+To use these directives, you must first configure your master layout to include them:

 ```stone
 <!DOCTYPE html>